derekdjia/AI_Generated_Recipes/README.md

 ![header](img/cuisinerating.jpg)

+Our two cuisines with the highest average ratings are 'American' and 'Southern & Soul Food', both of which we can say with 95% confidence to be more prefered by the Allrecipes community.
+'English' cuisine has a large error bar since there were 18 observations: we do not have a tight confidence interval because so few recipes are categorized in the 'English category.

 ###### c.
 Which recipes are the most similar?

 Using python's **sklearn** library, we use the metrics.pairwise.cosine_similarity module to construct a cosine similarity matrix of cuisines.
 A score of 1 indicates that two cuisines share indentical ingredients in their recipes and a score of 0 indicates that two cuisines uses ingredients that have no correlation to each other.